Sheshiyer/Appdesign/docs/storyboard/Vibrasonix_Storyboard_Flow.md

 ### 10. Technology Familiarity Screen

 **Initial State:**
-- Copy "How familiar are you with binaural beats?"
+- Copy "How familiar are you with binaural beats and PEMF technology?"
 - 3 selection options:
   - "I'm new to this"
   - "I have some experience"